abapGit/docs.abapgit.org/src/user-guide/repo-settings/dot-abapgit.md

 order: 10
 ---

 **`.abapgit.xml`** is a special abapGit file.
-It contains meta information of the abapGit project.
-The file must be located in the root folder of the git repository.
+It contains meta information on the abapGit project.
+The file must be located in the root folder of the Git repository.

 It is recommended to edit .abapgit.xml using "Repository Settings" ![](/img/repo_settings.png) in abapGit.
 (In exceptional cases, you could edit the XML directly via "Utilities > Database Util" ![](/img/utilities.png).)